Calgary Planning Commission approves the development permit for new Event Centre.

 City of Calgary and Event Centre Steering Committee memberl

 In December 2019, The City and Calgary Sports and Entertainment Corporation (and affiliates) entered into a series of agreements.
 In July 28, 2021 Council approved various amendments to these agreements which brought the total project cost estimate to $608.5 million.

 Other projects that will benefit the area include the BMO Centre expansion and the 17th Avenue extension and Victoria Park/Stampede Station redesign.

 The Event Centre will be located in east Victoria Park – one of Calgary's oldest residential communities.
-Established as the East Ward in 1880, the Agricultural Society of Calgary christened the community "Victoria Park" in 1889 after Queen Victoria.
+Established as the East Ward in 1880, the Agricultural Society of Calgary named the community "Victoria Park" in 1889 after Queen Victoria.

 In 1997, a group of local business owners formed the Victoria Park Business Improvement Area in an effort to encourage development and revitalize the community.
 This helped steer the neighbourhood towards a new period of growth and development.
 Today, Victoria Park is one of the city's most vibrant and thriving urban neighbourhoods.

 The Event Centre will replace the Saddledome that was constructed for the 1988 Olympics.
 It will reinvigorate interest in the Culture + Entertainment District and the surrounding area which could provide a significant opportunity for private sector investment in the area and the development of under-used lands.